Ranjeet178/Social-media-Toxic-Comment-analysis/README.md

 ## Technical Aspect
 This project is divided into two part:
+1. Training a machine learning model and then saving the model.
-1. Developing a flask app which will be connected to AWS services like lambda and EC2.
+2. Developing a flask app and uplaoding the saved machine learning model.
-2. Deploying the entire application in google app engine.
-    - The user has to specify the number of shots, number of resources.
+    - The user has to specify Comment form the UI.
-    - Based on the user input it will call the services to calculate the pi-values.
+    - Based on the user input it will return the category or toxicity of the comment.
-    - After the values has been retrun from AWS to the flask a graph can be seen with the set of pi values and a history which shows the all transcations.

 ## Installation
 The Code is written in Python 3.7.
 If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
 To install the required packages and libraries, run this command in the project directory after [cloning](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) the repository: